microsoftgraph/msgraph-sample-rubyrailsapp/README.md

 ---
 page_type: sample
-description: This sample demonstrates how to use the Microsoft Graph .NET SDK to access data in Office 365 from Ruby on Rails apps.
+description: This sample demonstrates how to use the Microsoft Graph REST API to access data in Office 365 from Ruby on Rails apps.
 products:
 - ms-graph
 - office-exchange-online